To add cordova plugin execute following command:

 <string>$(PRODUCT_NAME) needs location access</string>

-To request the IDFA, the following permission needs to be added to the Info.plist
+To request the IDFA, the following permission needs to be added to the Info.plist:

 <key>NSUserTrackingUsageDescription</key>